 Backups are automatically-created disk images of your Droplet.
-Enabling backups for your Droplet provides system-level backups at regular intervals, allowing you to easily revert or spin up new instances from a backup image.
-They are a convenient way to back up the disk contents of your Droplets with no configuration required.
-They ensure that you have a stable copy to fall back on if there is a problem with your server.
+Enabling backups for your Droplet provides system-level backups at weekly intervals, allowing you to easily revert or spin up new instances from a backup.
+They ensure that you have a stable copy to revert from if there is a problem with your server.

 Backups are taken once weekly for each Droplet where they’re enabled and are retained for four weeks.
-If you want a one-time or on-demand image of your Droplet instead of an ongoing backup, you can use a snapshot instead.
+If you want a one-time or on-demand image of your Droplet instead of ongoing backups, you can take a snapshot instead.

 DigitalOcean’s automated backups do not include block storage volumes, but you can take manual backups with volume snapshots.